Role of Tynwald

 The Chief Minister selects Members of Tynwald to be Ministers of the Government Departments.
 Together with the Chief Minister, they form the Council of Ministers.

-Members of Tynwald may also serve as members of Government Departments and, given the relatively small size of the parliament, many do.
+Members of Tynwald may also serve as members of Government Departments.
 Exceptions are the Presiding Officers, who are barred by law, and the Lord Bishop and the Attorney-General.
 However, Members are not obliged to take an executive role, and some choose not to.

 Make new laws

-While new laws are often proposed by Government Departments, they do not become law until they have been examined by Tynwald.
+While new laws are often proposed by Government Departments, they do not become law until they have been examined by Tynwald and its Branches.
 The main business of the House of Keys and the Legislative Council meeting separately is the consideration of primary legislation, or Bills, which is approved in a number of stages.
 Secondary legislation (i.e. Rules, Regulations, Orders) is considered and approved in Tynwald Court.